Public Health England has issued further guidance about attending funerals.

 - people with symptoms of coronavirus must not attend (stay at home)

-- keep to social distancing at all times during the funeral and on the journey to and from the funeral
+- social distancing should be maintained at all times during the funeral and on the journey to and from the funeral.

 Guidance to stay safe includes: